Use the following command to generate a random deterministic finite automaton:

 $ ./test -o out_file -i random_seed [ -C VAL ] num_in_sig num_out_sig num_states

-The command creates file out_file with a description of deterministic finite automaton produced using seed random_seed.
-The automaton has given numbers of input, output signals, and states.
-A random seed should always be specified; otherwise some standard fixed value will be used.
-The first output signal will have spur increment 1 and all others 0.
+This command creates a file out_file containing the description of a deterministic finite automaton produced using seed random_seed.
+The automaton has specified numbers of input signals, output signals, and states.
+If a random seed not specified, the program uses a standard fixed random seed.
+The first output signal has spur increment 1, and all other output signals have spur increment 0.

-If the option -C VAL with non-zero VAL is specified, then the automaton will have its state graph connected.
-If VAL is a number greater than 0, then the automaton will have not more than that number of cycles in the graph, and the best cycle among them will be found.
-If the number is relatively small, then the automaton may not be generated at one push.
-When an attempt to generate the automaton fails, a warning message is printed, and the program makes another attempt.
-If the number is relatively big, then an attempt to generate the automaton may take a long time, so the impression can be that the program has hung.
+If the program receives the option -C VAL, and VAL is not 0, the automaton has its state graph connected.
+If VAL is positive, the automaton has not more than VAL cycles in the graph.
+In this case, the program finds the best cycle in the graph.
+Continuous repeating the best cycle supplies the maximum amount of spur to the system.
+If VAL is relatively small, the program may not generate the automaton at one push.
+If an attempt to generate the automaton fails, the program prints a warning message and makes another attempt.
+If VAL is relatively large, an attempt to generate the automaton may take a long time, so the impression can be that the program has hung.

-To comment lines before the first empty line in out_file the value of random seed is written.
-If the option -C VAL with non-zero VAL is specified, then to comment lines will also be written information on the best cycle in the state graph:
+The program writes a random seed value to comment lines before the first empty line in out_file.
+If the option -C VAL has a non-zero VAL, the program also writes to those comment lines information on the best cycle in the state graph: